Plan Your Visit

 We have a floating dock where you may tie up your canoe, kayak or dinghy.
 Motorized boats more than 15 feet long are not permitted, so please anchor out and come ashore by dinghy if you have a larger vessel.
 You may not launch any motorized craft from our docks; however, you may launch a non-motorized canoe or kayak to explore our water trails.
 The launch fee is $5.00 per kayak, payable at the Reed Center.
 Please note that due to limited parking and our mission to preserve the area, we can only accommodate small groups.
 Please call 443-482-2200 with questions and please alert us if you plan to bring multiple kayaks, due to limited parking.

+Public parking is available at the Reed Education Center and at the Contee Farm.
+Parking is also available at the Woodlawn History Center Fridays and Saturdays, from 10:00am to 2:00pm.
 Parking is not permitted in all other areas.
 You will not be allowed to park outside the park and walk in.

 Before arriving, please do a health self-check.
 If you feel sick, please stay home to take care of yourself, and help protect our visitors and staff!
 Masks are no longer required, but anyone who wants to wear one is welcome to do so.